edri/Swipe.Me/README.md

 Because the website is still in sandbox mode, everybody cannot access it.
 If you *really* want to try it out, just send me an [email](mailto:miguel.santamaria@heig-vd.ch) and I'll be proud to give you an access.
 If you also have some feedbacks I'll be happy to read them!
 The sandbox mode also have another big disadvantage: you cannot access any of the users' pictures but mine (which is not totally useless for me because I can get some free likes, hehe).
 To ensure you'll correctly find pictures, please enter one of the following hashtags: **#europe** (>= 18 available pictures), **#trip** (>= 11 pictures), **#valais** (>= 5 pictures), **#spain** (>= 1 picture(s)).

-I made all my tests on Firefox and Chrome, so don't blame me if there is still some issues in other browsers, I planed to correct them.
+I made all my tests on priority with the last version of Firefox and then a little bit with Chromium, so don't blame me if there is still some issues in other browsers, I planed to correct them.

 ## Information